AKD92/libdictionary-search-tree/README.md

   * <b>Look-up</b>   : Efficiently search for a given key in Dictionary, and if found, return its corresponding value object to the caller.

 ### About This Implementation
-This Dictionary ADT is implemented using <b>Binary Search Tree (BST).</b> Internally we have implemented a Binary Search Tree through using Nodes and Links (pointers).
+This Dictionary ADT is implemented using <b>Binary Search Tree (BST).</b> This data structure allows very efficient look-up through using <i>Binary Search algorithm</i>.
+Internally we have implemented a Binary Search Tree through using Nodes and Links (pointers).
 Because of using C language, memory allocation and clean-up is necessary.
 We should typically create an instance of BST Dictionary by calling <b>bst_init()</b> function while passing some function pointers on it as arguments.
 After we are done with our BST, we should destroy it with <b>bst_destroy()</b> function.

 The key and the value objects are stored in BST by supplying <b>generic pointers (void *)</b> of actual objects.
 User should take care about <i>allocation and destruction</i> of key and value objects.
 More information related to interfaces can be found in <b>bst.h</b> header file.